 In 1999, the North Carolina General Assembly created Golden LEAF to administer one-half of North Carolina's (the "State") share of the Master Settlement Agreement ("MSA") with cigarette manufacturers.
 In 2013, the legislation that had approved the transfer of MSA funds to the Foundation was repealed.
 Subsequently, the North Carolina General Assembly enacted legislation which provides for the appropriation of tobacco settlement funds to the Foundation each year.
-In June 2017, the North Carolina General Assembly increased the annual appropriation to \$17,500,000.
+Since June 2017, the North Carolina General Assembly has made an annual appropriation of \$17,500,000.
 A nonprofit organization devoted to the economic well-being of North Carolinians, the Foundation endeavors to strengthen the State's economy through diverse grantmaking.